FoxInFlame/MyAnimeListAdder/README.md

 - Add options to show/hide inputs in the popup (1.X)
 - Better organized and stylized options page (1.X)
 - Ability to select a theme of CSS, Material Design, Bootstrap, Classic, etc. (2.0)
+- Automatically increase number and change to "Watching" if video site is visited (e.g. gogoanime.io/blah-episode-1) (2.0 or later)
+- Display popup on video site (e.g. kissanime.to/Anime/blah/Episode-1) and let user choose if QMAL should automatically update the list or not (2.0 or later)
 - Probably more.
 You know what, let me rephrase.
 There will 100% be more stuff.
-(1.X, 2.0)
+(1.X, 2.0, 3.0)

-- Bugs / Problems / Suggestions / Support
+####Bugs / Problems / Suggestions / Support

-####There are several ways you can tell me your opinion :
+There are several ways you can tell me your opinion :

 - Create a branch and a pull request on GitHub
 - Create an issue ticket on GitHub, so I can have a look at your opinion